-SA: Respondent Does NOT Serve Payment Schedule
+SA: Respondent Does NOT Serve Payment Schedule within Time

 We recommend that a record of the time, date and manner of service on the claimant be kept.
 A claimant may deny receipt of the payment schedule or claim receipt after the expiry of 15 business days (or such shorter period provided by contract).
 In this case, the respondent must be able to evidence the date of service.

 What happens if the respondent does not provide a payment schedule?